nashville-software-school/front-end-milestones/1-the-static-web/exercises/SW_OBJ_GREETING-CARD.md

 >Linking objects together to share properties and delegate behavior

 # Greeting Card Maker
-The existing `cardMaker` object below contains a single method that returns a greeting.
+The existing `CardMaker` object below contains a single method that returns a greeting.
 Your job is to add one or more methods to it, then use it as a prototype for at least three other objects using `Object.create()`

 ## Minimum requirement